altruios/namshubettulpa/public/namshubettuple/a-stone-walled-kink.md

 }
 {
 *She turned to him, Then looked at the mirror behind him.*
-"M::Police station and I don't know how to do that...
+"M::Police station ^and I don't know how to do that...
 Well deal with it,"
-*She had turned her face away from him.*
+*^She had turned her face away from him.*
 }
 {
 'Okay, so if the catatonic state was just any indicator, she may not be all there.'